The Difference Between Sensorineural and Conductive Hearing Loss

 Sensorineural Hearing Loss

-90% of the aging population experiencing hearing loss have age-related sensorineural hearing loss.
-But what does this mean, exactly?
+Most of the aging population experiencing hearing loss have age-related sensorineural hearing loss.
+But what does that mean, exactly?

 Also known as nerve-related hearing loss, as the name suggests, sensorineural hearing loss refers to hearing loss that is the result of nerve damage.
 It takes place in the inner ear (the cochlea), or anywhere along the nerve pathways that connect the inner ear to the brain.
 In other words, your outer and middle ear are functioning properly, but some sounds aren’t being interpreted properly and may not be reaching the brain at all.